What’s Covered? What’s the Cost?

 Another factor that impacts your cost is the tier that your prescription medication is in.

 Prescription drugs are grouped into different levels called “tiers”.
-Depending on your plan, there may be Tier 1, Tier 2, Tier 3, Tier 4, Tier 5
+Depending on your plan, there may be 5 or 6 tiers.

 We understand that figuring out drug costs can be challenging.
 You can always contact us to help you better understand your costs.